- All College of Liberal Arts

 - First Year

 The purpose of the fund is to provide a legacy in honor of Willard O. Eddy and his lifelong dedication to higher education and his innovative and outstanding contributions to the students and Colorado State University.

-- Special consideration given to students majoring in philosophy
+1) Full-time student enrolled in the University Honors Program 2) Demonstrate outstanding academic achievement 3) Special consideration given to students majoring in philosophy

 More than any single individual, Eddy is credited with promoting liberal arts education at Colorado State University.
 During his 56 year tenure, he served as chair of two departments, created the University Honors Program and developed the university’s first courses in philosophy, ethics, logic and numerous other courses that are now standard liberal arts offerings.
 In 1970, Eddy was appointed to Colorado State University’s Centennial Professors, and in 1978 the Liberal Arts building on the campus was named the Willard O. Eddy Building.